Uto-Aztecan languages: Geographic distribution

+Writing systems

+The Aztec script, also known as the Nahuatl script, is the most well known pre-Columbian Uto-Aztecan writing system.
+It combines ideographic writing with Nahuatl specific phonetic logograms and syllabic signs which was used in central Mexico by the Nahua people in the Epiclassic and Post-classic periods.
+It was originally thought that its use was reserved for elites; however, the topographical codices and early colonial catechisms, recently deciphered, were used by tlacuilos (scribes), macehuallis (peasants), and pochtecas (merchants).

 Classification

 History of classification

 Uto-Aztecan has been accepted by linguists as a language family since the early 1900s, and six subgroups are generally accepted as valid: Numic, Takic, Pimic, Taracahitic, Corachol, and Aztecan.
 That leaves two ungrouped languages: Tübatulabal and Hopi (sometimes termed "isolates within the family").
 Some recent studies have begun to question the unity of Taracahitic and Takic and computer-assisted statistical studies have begun to question some of the long-held assumptions and consensuses.
 As to higher-level groupings, disagreement has persisted since the 19th century.
 Presently scholars also disagree as to where to draw language boundaries within the dialect continua.

 The similarities among the Uto-Aztecan languages were noted as early as 1859 by J. C. E. Buschmann, but he failed to recognize the genetic affiliation between the Aztecan branch and the rest.
 He ascribed the similarities between the two groups to diffusion.
 Daniel Garrison Brinton added the Aztecan languages to the family in 1891 and coined the term Uto-Aztecan.
 John Wesley Powell, however, rejected the claim in his own classification of North American indigenous languages (also published in 1891).
 Powell recognized two language families: "Shoshonean" (encompassing Takic, Numic, Hopi, and Tübatulabal) and "Sonoran" (encompassing Pimic, Taracahitan, and Corachol).
 In the early 1900s Alfred L. Kroeber filled in the picture of the Shoshonean group, while Edward Sapir proved the unity among Aztecan, "Sonoran", and "Shoshonean".
 Sapir's applications of the comparative method to unwritten Native American languages are regarded as groundbreaking.
 Voegelin, Voegelin & Hale (1962) argued for a three-way division of Shoshonean, Sonoran and Aztecan, following Powell.